 3. Carry out keyword research

 SEO is becoming increasingly more important for vacation rental owners who are looking to make their mark.
 That’s why it can really help to perform some keyword research to find relevant terms that travelers are already looking for in Google.
 This is especially useful if you’re planning on using something about your location in your brand name.

 If you choose a really generic name, chances are you won’t be able to rank very well.
 Also, it’s important to check Facebook, Instagram and any other social media sites you’ll want to use to see if the handle will be available.

 4. Refer back to your guidelines and the image you want to convey

 To make your decision easier, compare your long list of ideas with the criteria you set out in the first step.
 Which ones are most closely aligned with your guidelines?

 You don’t want to scare them away from your website or listings with a name that sounds like a house of horrors!

-5. Experiment using your vacation rental brand name
+7. Experiment using your vacation rental brand name

 There’s no point coming up with a brand name that you don’t like saying, or worse – that you can’t pronounce!
 You’re going to be using this name on just about everything related to your business so make sure it’s one that you won’t hate in the future.

 So before you set your vacation rental name in stone, you should ensure: